-During Artweek in March 2017, Art Jameel opened a new Project Space in Alserkal Avenue, Dubai, featuring a year-round programme of exhibitions, workshops and events.
-This will be our Dubai home until the Jameel Arts Centre opens in the winter of 2018.
-While some shows feature works from the Jameel Art Collection, others are developed in collaboration with partner institutions; research studios and educational initiatives aim to bring together creative communities of all ages and nurture experimentation, dialogue and a discursive approach to art and art-making.
+Project Space Art Jameel, in Alserkal Avenue, Dubai, featured a year-round programme of art exhibitions, studios, workshops and events.
+The Space was Art Jameel’s temporary home until Jameel Arts Centre opened in November, 2018.
+While some shows featured works from the Jameel Art Collection, others were developed in collaboration with partner institutions; research studios and educational initiatives aiming to bring together creative communities of all ages and nurture experimentation, dialogue and a discursive approach to art and art-making.

 Project Space Art Jameel hosted the second iteration of its experimental six-week studio following a collaboration with Campus Art Dubai (CAD) – Art Dubai’s intensive five-month course for UAE-based artists, writers, curators and cultural producers and the opportunity to develop practices under the mentorship of world renowned tutors.
 Art Jameel is the programme’s curatorial partner for 2017-2018; this edition saw the launch of a peer-run grant supported by both Art Dubai and Art Jameel, and initiated by CAD 5.0 members.
 The participants of this second studio edition at Project Space Art Jameel include: Layan Attari, Sophiya Khwaja, Sara Masinaei, Lujaine Rezk and Moylin Yuan.
 This marked the end of Art Jameel’s 18-month residency in Alserkal Avenue, ahead of Jameel Arts Centre’s opening in November.